mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 <!-- #### Access to  CGD&P -->

 The concepts and legacy of Papert and Turkle's [-@papert_epistemological_1990] exploration of diversity in coding approaches are introduced through what they call epistemological pluralism.
 The focus here is on their championing of approaches beyond the dominant formal, abstract approach that "emphasizes control through structure and planning" [@papert_epistemological_1990, p.134].
 This approach can be characterised by the following: a top-down design process involving extensive planning prior to coding, explicit teaching of language principles and syntax, and coding from scratch rather than altering existing products.
-Papert's [-@papert_mindstorms_1980] focus on reducing barriers to participation is present in his focus on the importance of exploratory play, and the careful design of learning environments to faciliate such approaches, e.g. to abstract mathematical concepts concrete through exploratory play using drawing robots controlled with a simplified text code language.
+Papert's [-@papert_mindstorms_1980] focus on reducing barriers to participation is present in his focus on the importance of exploratory play, and the careful design of learning environments to facilitate such approaches, e.g. to abstract mathematical concepts concrete through exploratory play using drawing robots controlled with a simplified text code language.

 <!-- For example, the importance of reducing barriers to learning coding through structural abstraction and thus the simplification of learning environments. -->